In watershed discovery, skull of ancient human ancestor unearthed

 MRD's species, which was bipedal but may also have been able to move around in trees, was much smaller than modern humans.

-Its skull, found about 340 miles (550 km) northeast of Ethiopia's capital Addis Ababa, measures about 8 inches (20 cm) front to back and 4.5 inches (11.5 cm) wide.
-Previous research suggested the species reached about 5 feet (1.5 meters)tall, but the researchers did not give a height estimate for this individual, apparently an adult male.
+Its skull, found about 340 miles (550 km) northeast of Ethiopia's capital Addis Ababa, measures about 8 inches front to back and 4.5 inches wide.
+Previous research suggested the species reached about 5 feet tall, but the researchers did not give a height estimate for this individual, apparently an adult male.

 'A PRIMITIVE FACE'